They are nothing but troublesome have around (of course you already knew that!) but they are a snap to make. Plus vegan, luxurious, luscious.

 I am including all variations.
+The raspberry truffles are gorgeous.
 I would walk miles for the Sea Salt Caramel Chocolate Truffles, my favorite.
 But trust me: All of them are worth making.
 I always make a double or triple batch, and use them as gifts everywhere I go.
 They boost my popularity in minutes, with all kids big and small.
 I only frequent chocolate lovers, it’s much delicious this way!

 You might want to double or triple the recipe, then take them places: divide the mixture and add the flavor of your choice to each smaller batch.

 It is lots of fun to wrap the chocolate truffles in colored foil wrappers.
 And so pretty.
 In.
 This case of course, no rolling the truffles in cocoa or other powder.

 Pictured opposite are my hazelnut chocolate truffles.
 The wrapper is wannabe copycat.
 And sure enough, they look and taste like Ferrero Rocher has nothing on mine!

 You will find no end of clear candy boxes, all sizes and shapes.
 You can also use tiny shopping bags, but I find that the clear containers create more drama, and hold more promise and excitement.
 They scream chocolate a mile away!

 I use the green wrappers for Peppermint chocolate truffles, silver for Espresso Bourbon, red for Berry, and brown for Sea Salt Caramel.
 The foil wrappers make you look like a pro!
 So cool!
 And then there are more colors, so more flavors.
 An assortment makes the perfect gift!